yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Fetching the Certificates
 {: #fetching-certificates}

-The certificate is fetched from the certificate endpoint as per
-{{I-D.ietf-acme-acme}} Section 7.4.2, unless client and server have successfully negotiated the "unauthenticated GET" option described in
+The certificate is fetched from the certificate endpoint with POST-as-GET as per {{I-D.ietf-acme-acme}} Section 7.4.2, unless client and server have successfully negotiated the "unauthenticated GET" option described in
 {{certificate-get-nego}}.
-In such case, the client can simply issue a GET to the certificate resource without authenticating herself to the server as illustrated in the following example:
+In such case, the client can simply issue a GET to the certificate resource without authenticating itself to the server as illustrated in the following example:

 ~~~